MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M10-empower-workforce-copilot-legal/4-use-word-summarize-vendor-contract.md

     > [!TIP]
     > Opening a document in Word and then using the Copilot pane to generate a document based on it provides Copilot with full context of the open file.
 You can then explicitly ask Copilot to create the summary in a new document, which leaves the original contract untouched.

 4. In the Copilot pane, use a prompt that binds Copilot to the current open document and requests a separate output.
-Ask Copilot to summarize the currently open **Boulder-VanArsdel Supplier Agreement** in 5–7 bullet points.
+Ask Copilot to summarize the Boulder-VanArsdel Supplier Agreement that you currently have open in 5–7 bullet points.
 Focus on term/renewal, termination, payment terms, liability/indemnity, data handling (privacy, retention, breach notification), governing law, and dispute resolution.
 Add a “Red Flags & Deviations” section in red font.
 This section should highlight any unusual clauses or red flags in the Indemnity and Termination sections.
 Create the summary in a new downloadable document titled “VanArsdel Supplier Agreement – Executive Summary,” and include a short “Key Risks & Deviations” section at the end.

 5. Copilot should provide a link to the downloadable **VanArsdel Supplier Agreement – Executive Summary** document.
 Don’t download the summary yet, as you plan to review the document and possibly make changes.